restagner/cucumber-groovy-selenium/README.md

 ### Setup ChromeDriver

-1. download a copy of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+1. download a copy of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads). **NOTE**: the ChromeDriver version should match your Chrome browser version
 2. create a directory on your file system.
 For example, on Mac `/Users/<user name>/chromedriver`.
 On Windows `C:/Users/<user name>/chromedriver`
 3. copy the `.zip` file downloaded in step 1 into the directory created in step 2
 4. unzip the file